Listen to the automated audio version of this article:

 :(

-I know what you’re thinking.
-I should lock myself in and avoid visiting any country for the time being… But I promise it’s not me!
-I met someone at the airport in Tokyo that told me the typhoons were following him, so… Wanna hang out together? ;)
+I know what you're thinking.
+I should lock myself in and avoid visiting any country for the time being… But I promise it's not me!
+I met someone at the airport in Tokyo who told me the typhoons were following him, so… Wanna hang out together? ;)

 In the next post, I'll tell you the books I brought to read while stranded in airports during those disasters…